 Brokenness is central to a true Christian’s life.
 And that is exactly why the Psalmist wrote – “the Lord is close to the brokenhearted and saves those who are crushed in spirit”.
 You can know a certain Jesus, but to be intimate is only assured for those.
 A hundred times, I would pick the company of broken jars, with simplicity and genuine searching than a bunch of folks gobbling and dissertating spirituality with boastings of life…they simply expose their poor understanding of Jesus.

 An alabaster container was uniquely made in Egypt and was used to contain expensive perfume.
 It would constitute a full year’s pay.
 Perfume was part of the trade of being a prostitute then.
 Conscious of her immoral self, she was aware of being a social disgrace and least acceptable at that house.
 Questions remained in her mind.
 Is there love more sublime than what is out there?
 Is there forgiveness that is divine?
 Acceptance without exception?
 And absolution that is irrevocable?
 She looks at Him reclining at the table and sees how the wily owner humiliated the Lord offering no water for his feet, oil for his head, demeaning the Rabbi and giving the least honor.
-And the woman found someone more deserving yet treated on the same page.
-She found the one who was sinless but became sin, and if He can accept her, nothing else mattered.
 Picture her standing in the background completely mesmerized…and with all her brimming joy wanting to profusely express than mere empty words.

 She knows her past.
 The abuse of love, the painful emotional trappings and all the hurt she went through.
 And none of the mediocre people remained.
 To be left alone in the cold…not even those that abused her company.
 All her past running through her mind, she wept and wept at that feet.